techgrounds/techgrounds-FvL69/01_Security/SEC-04_symmetric-encryption.md

 **Cryptography has the main objective of securing data from being accessed by unauthorized entities.**

 Symmetric cryptography uses a unique key to both encrypt and decrypt data.
 In such a way, the entities
 that encrypt and decrypt data must access the same key to communicate.

+Examples of popular symmetric-key algorithms include Twofish, Serpent, AES (Rijndael algorithm) and many more.

 ## KEY-TERMS: